 The second half of the book, Other Things, deals with heavier themes: heartbreak, death, pain and loss, racism.
 Perhaps it is because they were harder to read that they should be read even closer, because with love must indeed come other things too.
 Tavon ends the collection with the biggest questions in life: “Why am I here-What’s my purpose”, and will cause readers to close the collection with the realization that, “Life is fragile, time is sensitive-And often unappreciated” (from Life is Precious).
 I appreciated the experience of reading this collection, and hope that Tavon records his lyrics so that readers can not only see his poems, but also hear them sung out loud.

-*I received a free copy in exchange for an honest review.
 You can get the poetry collection here: Love and Other Things

 Star Sand, told mostly in the voice of a teenage Japanese American girl, Umeno Hiromi, and is set on the island of Hatoma, Japan in 1945.
 It is the story of her survival through war and an unlikely friendship between two men – a Japanese army deserter and an American infantryman.
 Pulvers spends lots of time describing Hiromi’s daily life, with detailed descriptions of the island and fishing, developing the plot slowly.
 Of particular significance and intrigue is Hiromi’s collection of star sand, for which the novel is named.
 The twist ending, which involves a time and voice (POV) shift, seems rushed — but despite this the novel comes full circle to an end that is both satisfying and hopeful.

 *Originally written in Japanese, this review is based on the English language Kindle edition.

 You can purchase the book here: Star Sand